denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 activists; we have reached out to an online community of engineers to help us write media history as a project in citizen humanities; and we are set to teach critical making at Rikers Island this summer.
-I am inspired in these endeavors by Digital Humanities labs across the country and by my colleagues at the Columbia University Department of English and at Harvard University's Berkman Center for Internet & Society, where I am an active faculty associate.
+I am inspired in these endeavors by collaborators from Digital Humanities labs across the country and by my colleagues in the English Department and at the Berkman Center for Internet & Society, where I am an active faculty associate.
 I keep these manifold audiences in mind as I complete "Plain Text."
 The book exposes intellectual frameworks that bolster my research and teaching activities.
 I write to strengthen these projects and to give back to the community that has supported me so generously.
 I hope to rely on the same good will and support networks in reaching out to promote my book.

-In my teaching career, I have been asked to create courses and certificate programs for graduate students in the humanities interested in computational studies, including courses at the Digital Humanities Summer Institute at the University of Victoria and in the Lede Program at the Columbia University Graduate School of Journalism.
+In my teaching career, I am often asked to create workshops, courses, and certificate programs for graduate students in the humanities interested in computational studies.
+These have included seminars at the Digital Humanities Summer Institute (U. Victoria), courses for the Lede Program at in the Journalism School (Columbia), and workshops for students at CUNY Digital Praxis and in the NYU Digital Internship Program.
 Texts usually assigned in courses like that are either volumes published by technical presses for a professional audience or theory-based readings in new media studies related only loosely to teaching the fundamentals of computer science in context.
-I hope for chapters of my book to be useful in similar contexts.
-The (optional) technical appendix proposed in the next section could serve to supplement the main body of the work with a series of "experiments" that illustrate theoretical concepts in action, at the keyboard.
-Such a blend of theory and practice defines my method.
+The (optional) technical appendix could serve to supplement the main body of the work with a series of "experiments" that illustrate theoretical concepts in action, at the keyboard, making the text applicable to a greater variety of educational environments (beyond the conventional classroom).

 ## Length and Format

-I am writing the book as a traditional volume, expounding a sustained thesis across seven chapters (along with a short introduction).
-At this point, I am aiming for a manuscript of around 80,000 words (not including citations), allotting around 10,000 to 12,000 words per chapter.
+I am writing the book as a traditional volume, expounding a sustained thesis across six chapters (along with a short introduction).
+At this point, I am aiming for a manuscript of around 80,000 words (not including citations), allotting around 10,000 to 15,000 words per chapter.
+The chapters tend to have five to seven more granular subsections that help to clearly demarcate chapter structure.

-While "Plain Text" is a work on the history and philosophy of computational culture, the book also argues for the advancement of theory through practice.
-In writing it, I continually test my intuitions against the reality of contemporary computing devices such as laptops, servers, and mobile phones.
-It is one thing, for example, to maintain that "the medium is the message," and quite another to ask how different modalities like sound, image, and video are encoded at the level of the operating system (Chapter 4).
-Similarly, the difference between binary and plain text formats can be best explored by peeking "under the hood" of an Adobe Acrobat file, as I do in Chapter 3.

-Although not required for an understanding of the book, I would like to include a supplementary technical appendix that expands on the theoretical insight from each chapter with "experiments" that can be done in the command line (a textual human--computer interface built into most operating systems).
-These exercises could exist on paper (as a written appendix) or as a complementary website.
-Training in computational methods often begins with packaged tools that obscure the underlying complexity of the method.
-For example, while writing a relatively complex piece of code, a journalist in my class once confessed to being confused about the relationship between files and folders.
-"Plain Text" is a book *about* files and folders: it is about textuality as encoded in specific ways on machines that have a shared engineering pedigree.
-The hidden (but very much intended) side effect of "Plain Text" is a measure of theoretical familiarity with Unix-based operating systems.
-Sophisticated understanding of the political issues around computation, be they "open access," "freedom of information," or "online privacy," begin at that system level.
-The book's technical appendix, although not required for an understanding of the argument of the book, could help build a practical foundation for the ideas advanced within.

-In addition, the manuscript contains 15--20 tables and illustrations.
-I have received a modest subvention to offset any costs associated with publishing and preparation of the manuscript.
+The book could include an optional appendix, discussed in detail in the Annotated Table of Contents.
+The appendix does not require any special treatment.
+In addition, the manuscript contains 15--20 figures, primarily as black-and-white diagrams from technical literature and images created by the author.
+I have received a modest subvention to offset any costs associated with image production, publishing, and preparation of the manuscript.

-## Tech Appendix

-The book assumes no prior technical expertise.
-It can be read sequentially as a conventional piece of scholarship in literary/textual theory or new media studies.
-But, because much of the book deals with conditions of textuality extant and recoverable from modern computing devices, I would like to give the reader an opportunity to apply theory into practice.
-To this end, I envision an optional Appendix that can exist on paper or as a companion website, creating an "augmented reading environment."

 ## Relationship to Dissertation and Other Published Work

 The book bears a resemblance to the dissertation in the subtitle only.
 Several paragraphs from the embargoed dissertation did make it into "Plain Text" in an ad-hoc manner, but the book as a whole represents a completely new framework and a new direction in my thinking about the subject.

-I would like to place two of the book's more peripheral chapters, in their redacted form, into journals that would help build an audience for the book as a whole.
+With the approval of the press, I plan to place two of the book's shorter, more peripheral chapters, in their redacted form, into journals that would help promote and expand an audience for the book as a whole.
+I also plan to present the same chapters (in an even more compact form) at several upcoming conferences, including CHI, the Conference on Human Factors in Computing Systems (a significant publication organ in the field of human-computer interaction).

 ## Schedule to Completion